enigmagroup/enigmabox-openwrt/README.md

 enigmabox-openwrt
 =================

-OpenWRT package feed for the Enigmabox software suite (work in progress...)
+OpenWRT package feed for the Enigmabox software suite.

-Work has started.
 Description in our wiki: http://wiki.enigmabox.net/roadmap/openwrt

 How to build that stuff: